 Let’s look at Isaiah 53:11: “Out of the anguish of his soul he shall see and be satisfied; by his knowledge shall the righteous one, my servant, make many to be accounted righteous, and he shall bear their [i.e. “the many”] iniquities.”
 This verse shows us that Jesus bore the wrath of God on the cross for the many and yet when He saw the many people from all nations that His sacrifice had purchased He was satisfied.
 However, Jesus did not see all people without exception, He saw “the many.”
 He saw the many for whom He had given His life and who would be free from the penalty of their sin because of His sacrifice.

 We see in Isaiah 53 that Jesus died and successfully secured the salvation of “the many.”
 Jesus was the propitiation for “a precise company, numerous but not all-inclusive.
 These [i.e. “the many”] are the specific objects of the Servants saving activity.”
 We see that Jesus’ expiatory death was successful, He accomplished the end that He set out to accomplish and He said, “It is finished.”
 How then can some people say, “It is not finished”?
-How then can people say that some people will still go to hell at least for a time (or for an aeon)?
+How then can people who believe in universalism and that people will be saved out of hell, say that some people will still go to hell at least for a time (or for an aeon)?